UML and the 4+1 View Model

 View Composite Structure Diagram Example

-- Package Diagram: Shows the relationships between packages that group related elements.
+- Package Diagram: Shows the relationships between packages that group related elements (looks similar to folders).

 View Package Diagram Example